larriant/larriant.github.io/_posts/2016-10-15-booknotes-switch.md

 time.

-Pre-event interventions - includes anything that would tend to prevent wrecks from happening: better highway lighting, antilock breaks.
+Pre-event interventions - includes anything that would tend to prevent wrecks from happening: better highway lighting, anti-lock breaks.

 Event interventions - accept that crashes will happen and ask ourselves how we can reduce the chances of injury. e.g. seat belts.